shiwaforce/pocok.io/source/documentation/index.md

     - docker/dc-phpmyadmin.yaml # - docker-compose file
 ```

-### Pocok Plan
+### Proco Plan
-With Pocok plans you can configure multiple environments (development, production, demo, etc.) in your project
+With Proco plans you can configure multiple environments (development, production, demo, etc.) in your project
 keeping configuration small, easy scalable, maintainable and reusable.

 #### Use Cases: